jaredtw/jaredtw.github.io/_portfolio/bloc_chat.md

 2. Create a modal to add rooms to the firebase array using 'add' method in the room service, which requires two controllers: one to pop up the modal, and one to manage the user's actions on the modal.
 Use UI Bootstrap as a dependency to use '$uibModal' method.

 3. Manually enter more data in firebase, this time under "messages" in order to group these messages into their corresponding room that would display when each room was clicked by the user.
-Use 'orderByChild' method to identify the 'roomId' of each grouping to be able to pull each message grouping from firebase to its room on the homepage.
+Use 'orderByChild()' method to identify the 'roomId' of each grouping to be able to pull each message grouping from firebase to its room on the homepage.

 4. Create modal on '.run()' and store a username in the app's cookies.